-Applicants for graduate programs in the School of Education Health and Human Performance must meet the following specific criteria in addition to University admission policy criteria:
+Applicants for graduate programs in the CoEHHP must meet the following specific criteria in addition to University admission policy criteria:

-Note: Certified teachers who have a passing PLT score may be exempted from GRE/Millers requirements.
-Applicants already holding a master's degree are also exempted.
+Note: Applicants already holding a master's degree are also exempted.

-Applicants who are admitted on a provisional basis due to the absence of a test score or who provide a provisional test score at the point of application will matriculate with a restricted set of course options in the first 9 hours of study.
-Different M.Ed. concentrations and the M.A.T. may have different requirements for the first 9 credit hours depending on the program of study.
+Applicants who are admitted on a provisional basis due to the absence of a test score or who provide a provisional test score at the point of application will matriculate with a restricted set of course options in the first 9-credit hours of study.
+Different M.Ed. concentrations and the M.A.T. may have different requirements for the first 9-credit hours depending on the program of study.

-Continuation in a program of study for provisionally admitted students will be determined based on performance in the first 9 credit hours.
-Provisionally admitted students must hold a minimum grade point average of 3.0 with no grade lower than “B” in any graduate course.
-Provisionally admitted students may not have a grade of “I” or “W” in the first 9 credit hours.
+Continuation in a program of study for provisionally admitted students will be determined based on performance in the first 9-credit hours.
+Provisionally admitted students must hold a minimum grade point average (GPA) of 3.0 with no grade lower than “B” in any graduate course.
+Provisionally admitted students may not have a grade of “I” or “W” in the first 9-credit hours.

 All applicants admitted to a graduate program leading to certification are required to complete all field and clinical components in a West Virginia public school.